 Alternative lower chest exercises: decline push-ups.

-The completion is the same as if you were doing standard push-ups.
+The completion is the same as if you were doing normal push-ups.
+Start with the traditional push-up position and go as deep as your chest touches the floor.

 Incline presses are upper chest practices.
 Without an adjustable workout bench, it's quite complicated to imitate this exercise.
-Maybe you can try to do it on a chair, pouf or the edge of the bed.
+Maybe you can try to do it on a chair, pouf, or the edge of the bed.
 You can also use a stability ball instead.
+This move should be in an upper chest workout.

-But, be careful, use something stable, and don't use heavy weights.
+But, be careful, use stable elevated surfaces, and don't use heavy weights.

 - Lie on the elevated furniture with your upper back on it and with dumbbells with an overhand grip.

-- Plant your feet and push your hips up so that your back is aligned.
+- Plant your feet flat and push your hips up so that your back is aligned.
+Keep your core tight.

 - Slowly lower your arms back to the starting position.
 Inhale.